dyka3773/obsidian-notes/Tech notes/Useful GitHub Repos/Useful GitHub Repos.md

 ## Public [[API]]s
 Link: [Here](https://github.com/bradtraversy/public-apis)

-Description: A collective list of free APIs for use in software and web development.
+Description: A collective list of free [[API|APIs]] for use in software and web development.

 ## Games on GitHub
 Link: [Here](https://github.com/leereilly/games)